 If you are a homeowner and want to see a reduction in your utility bill, going solar makes sense!
 See our free assessment page for more information.

+The cost of home-back up batteries have come down dramatically, while the technology has improved in 2026.
 Batteries are needed in an ‘off-grid’ setup where there is no connection to an electric grid.
 Nearly all solar systems in residential neighborhoods are grid-tied.
-Some grid-tied customers still use batteries to power out-buildings, like sheds or separate garages, and in the case of power outages.
+Some grid-tied customers use batteries to use the solar power during 'peak rates' to lower their cost further.
+They can also be used to power out-buildings like sheds or separate garages, and keep your electricity on when there is a power outage.

 With net-metering, you will still have to pay your fixed delivery charge from your hydro company.
 The offset on your electricity bill depends on the size of your system, the price of electricity, daylight hours, and the size of your bill.